Apply2Isar: Automatically Converting Isabelle/HOL Apply-Style Proofs to Structured Isar: Acknowledgements

 This work was supported in part by the Defense Advanced Research Projects Agency (DARPA) under contract FA8750-24-2-1001.
 Any opinions, findings, and conclusions or recommendations expressed here are those of the authors and do not necessarily reflect the views of DARPA.

-Many thanks to Fabian Huch for his expert technical advice and valuable feedback on this paper.
-We also thank Andrew Marmaduke, Kartik Sabharwal, Shweta Rajiv, and Apoorv Ingle for their useful discussions and helpful feedback on the paper.
-Finally, thanks to Jonathan Juli\'{a}n Huerta y Munive, Kevin Kappelmann, and Lukas Bartl for their help with specific technical questions via the Isabelle Zulip channel.
+Many thanks to Fabian Huch for his valuable feedback on the paper and his Isabelle/ML guidance.
+We also thank Andrew Marmaduke, Kartik Sabharwal, Shweta Rajiv, and Apoorv Ingle for useful discussions and helpful feedback on the paper.
+For help with specific technical questions via the Isabelle Zulip channel, we thank Jonathan Juli\'{a}n Huerta y Munive, Kevin Kappelmann, and Lukas Bartl.
+Finally, we thank the anonymous ITP reviewers for their valuable feedback and comments.